jstotz/guard-sprockets/README.md

 :asset_paths => ['app/js', 'lib/js'] # asset_paths can be a String or an Array
 :minify      => true                 # minify the JavaScript files content using Uglifier, default: false
                                      # be sure to add: "gem 'uglifier'" in your Gemfile
+:keep_paths  => true                 # retain the directory structure of an asset's path relative to the asset_path, default: false
+                                     # this prevents assets with the same basename, but placed different folders, from overwriting each other in the destination folder
+                                     # e.x. with this option set to true: app/js/vendor/rails/turbolinks.js.coffee -> public/js/vendor/rails/turbolinks.js
+                                     # and with this option set to false: app/js/vendor/rails/turbolinks.js.coffee -> public/js/turbolinks.js
 :root_file   => 'app/js/app.js'      # if set, only this file will be compiled, default: nil :root_file   => ['one.js', 'two.js'] # root_file can be a String or an Array
 ```